stennety/mywebsite/_posts/2017-05-17-alexa-sonos-intercom.md

 ---
 layout: post
 published: true
-title: Alexa Sonos intercom
+title: Alexa Sonos Intercom
 ---
 This is a recent weekend project I built.
 I had a Sonos system, and thought I'd turn it into an intercom using Alexa as the input.
 Here's a demo:

 {% youtube 476RDRVSzSI %}